idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/numerical_diffusion.md

 - employing large time steps with MOOSE's implicit time stepping scheme
 - the full upwinding used by PorousFlow

-(One current area of active development of the PorousFlow code is the use of reconstructed discontinuous Galerkin methods to reduce numerical diffusion.)

 To quantify the numerical by example, a single-phase tracer advection problem is studied in 1D.
 A porepressure gradient is established so that the Darcy velocity, $k \nabla P/\mu = 10^{-2}\,$m/s, and porosity is chosen to be $0.1$ so that the tracer advects down the porepressure gradient with a constant velocity of $\phi k\nabla P/\mu = 0.1\,$m/s.

-Two input files are created: one using the fully-saturated action, which is mass-lumped but does not use any upwinding; and the other that uses the standard mass-lumped and fully-upwinded PorousFlow kernels.
-They are:

-!listing modules/porous_flow/test/tests/numerical_diffusion/fully_saturated_action.i

-!listing modules/porous_flow/test/tests/numerical_diffusion/no_action.i

 An animation of the tracer advection is shown in [tracer_advection_anim].
 Notice that the initially-sharp profile suffers from diffusion.

 !media porous_flow/tracer_advection.gif style=width:50%;margin-left:10px caption=Tracer advection down the porepressure gradient.  id=tracer_advection_anim

-The degree of diffusion is a function of the spatial and temporal discretisation, as well as of the upwinding.  [upwind_eles] and [upwind_dt] show the dependence on discretisation when full upwinding is used.
+The degree of diffusion is a function of the spatial and temporal discretisation, as well as the upwinding, RDG reconstruction and limiting.
+To quantify this, five input files are created:

+1. Using framework MOOSE objects: there is no mass lumping and no upwinding.
+2. Using the fully-saturated action, which is mass-lumped but does not use any upwinding.
+3. Using the standard mass-lumped and fully-upwinded PorousFlow kernels.
+4. Using the RDG module with no reconstruction: the tracer is a constant monomial Variable (this is RDG(P0))
+5. Using the RDG module with linear reconstruction: the tracer is constant monomial, but a linear form is reconstructed and then limited using RDG's mc limiter (this is RDG(P0P1)).
+Another limiter could have been chosen, with very similar results.

+## No mass lumping and no upwinding

+The MOOSE input file is:

+!listing modules/porous_flow/test/tests/numerical_diffusion/framework.i

+[framework_eles] and [framework_dt] show the dependence on discretisation when there is no mass-lumping and no upwinding.
+Evidently, the lack of upwinding causes overshoots and undershoots, and the diffusion becomes less as the spatial discretisation becomes finer.

-!media media/porous_flow/upwind_eles.png style=width:60%;margin-left:10px caption=Diffusion as a function of number of elements.
-The number of time steps is fixed to 100 and full upwinding is used.  id=upwind_eles
+!media media/porous_flow/framework_eles.png style=width:60%;margin-left:10px caption=Diffusion as a function of number of elements.
+The number of time steps is fixed to 100 and no mass lumping and no upwinding is used.  id=framework_eles

-!media media/porous_flow/upwind_dt.png style=width:60%;margin-left:10px caption=Diffusion as a function of number of time steps.
-The number of elements is fixed to 100 and full upwinding is used.  id=upwind_dt
+!media media/porous_flow/framework_dt.png style=width:60%;margin-left:10px caption=Diffusion as a function of number of time steps.
+The number of elements is fixed to 100 and no mass lumping and no upwinding is used.  id=framework_dt

+## Mass lumping and no upwinding

+The MOOSE input file is:

+!listing modules/porous_flow/test/tests/numerical_diffusion/fully_saturated_action.i

 [no_upwind_eles] and [no_upwind_dt] show the dependence on discretisation when there is no upwinding.
 Evidently, the lack of upwinding causes overshoots and undershoots, and the diffusion becomes less as the spatial discretisation becomes finer.